US STOCKS-Wall Street slips as investors eye Russia, more Fed hikes | Headlines

 - United States

-Wall Street's three major indexes fell on Monday, led by growth stocks, while investors sought bargains after Russia's aborted weekend mutiny.
+U.S. stocks closed lower on Monday, as investors were wary of making riskier bets after Russia's aborted weekend mutiny.

-The main indexes had see-sawed between red and green as investors digested the implications of the rebellion by Russian mercenaries that raised questions about President Vladimir Putin's future.
+Investors were uncertain about the implications of the rebellion by Russian mercenaries that raised questions about President Vladimir Putin's future.
+While Putin on Monday thanked mercenary fighters and commanders who had stood down to avoid bloodshed, the U.S. State Department said the situation in Russia remains dynamic.
 Growth stocks weighed the most on the main indexes, with Meta Platforms Inc, Alphabet Inc and Tesla Inc falling sharply.

-The S&P 500 value index was up 0.1%, outperforming the benchmark's growth index, which fell 0.7%.
-Also the small caps Russell 2000 index rose 0.6%.
 Last week, U.S. stocks sputtered after a recent rally, with the tech-heavy Nasdaq snapping its eight-week winning streak after Fed Chair Jerome Powell signaled there could be more interest rate hikes ahead.
+"It doesn't feel like the all clear has sounded yet," said Carol Schleif, chief investment officer at BMO family office in Minneapolis.
+"Nobody knows what the ultimate power structure in Russia's going to look like."

-"Investors are wrestling with the implications of what happened over the weekend.
-We didn't get a coup but we had a rebellion that turned around," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance, Charlotte, North Carolina.
-"You could only be worried about the uncertainty.
-You couldn't be optimistic about the result."
-But Zaccarelli said investors were checking out underdogs for the year-to-date such as value stocks and small caps.
+"Traders are having a tough time today figuring out if they want to be offensive or defensive so they've got a foot in both camps.
+They don't know which way the market's going to swing," she said.
+With this uncertainty in mind Schleif noted that investors were taking some profits in growth stocks that had advanced sharply this year.

-Lucid Group rose 3.6% after entering into an agreement with UK's Aston Martin that will give the electric vehicle maker a 3.7% stake in the company.
-PacWest added 5.0% after private-equity firm Ares Management said it had acquired a $3.5 billion specialty finance loan portfolio from the lender.
+Lucid Group rose after entering into an agreement with UK's Aston Martin that will give the electric vehicle maker a 3.7% stake in the company.
+PacWest climbed after private-equity firm Ares Management said it had acquired a $3.5 billion specialty finance loan portfolio from the lender.

-Carnival slumped 9.8% after the cruise operator forecast third-quarter earnings below Wall Street expectations.
+But Carnival slumped after the cruise operator forecast third-quarter earnings below Wall Street expectations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)